Yasser Al-Mosailem

-Yasser Abdullah Nasser Al-Mosailem (ياسر عبد الله ناصر المسيليم; born 27 February 1984) is a Saudi Arabian professional footballer who plays as a goalkeeper for Al-Ahli and the Saudi Arabia national team.
+Yasser Abdullah Nasser Al-Mosailem (ياسر عبد الله ناصر المسيليم; born 27 February 1984) is a Saudi Arabian professional footballer who plays as a goalkeeper for Saudi First Division League club Jeddah.
+He spent 18 years representing Al-Ahli and the Saudi Arabia national team.

-Career
+Club career

 Born in Al-Hasa, Al-Mosailem started his career in the youth setups of local club Hajer.
 On 11 November 2002, Al-Mosailem joined Al-Ahli for a reported fee of SAR200,000.
 Al-Mosailem was the third player to join Al-Ahli from Hajer following the transfers of brothers Misfer and Taisir Al-Jassim a couple of months earlier.
 He made his first-team debut in the Federation Cup group stage match against Ohod, which ended in a 3–1 win.
 Al-Mosailem made his league debut on 22 October 2005 in the 3–0 win against Al-Hazem.
 He ended his first full season at the club making 21 appearances across all competitions.

 In his second season with Al-Ahli, Al-Mosailem was a starter in all 5 matches in the Crown Prince Cup as Al-Ahli won the cup.
 He also played a role in the Federation Cup.
 He went on to make 33 appearances in all competitions.
 He remained as a starter for Al-Ahli until 2012, where he was dropped in favor of Abdullah Al-Mayouf.
 He made just 24 appearances in 3 seasons for Al-Ahli.
 On 20 May 2014, Al-Mosailem renewed his contract with the club.
 On 14 February 2015, in the Crown Prince Cup final, Al-Mosailem came off the bench to save a penalty following Al-Mayouf's dismissal.
 Al-Ahli went on to win the match and Al-Mosailem won his second Crown Prince Cup.
 Al-Mosailem eventually regained his starting spot and played a vital role in Al-Ahli's first league title in 32 years.
 On 23 October 2016, Al-Mosailem was injured in the league match against Al-Nassr and was ruled out for four weeks.
 On 29 December 2016, Al-Mosailem renewed his contract with Al-Ahli keeping him at the club until 2020.
+On 15 September 2023, Al-Mosailem announced his departure from Al-Ahli as well as his retirement from football.

+On 10 August 2024, Al-Mosailem joined Saudi First Division League club Jeddah, a year after announcing his retirement.